 How much should I feed my cat?

 The typical amount of food you can give to a cat is between 1/2 and 1-1/2 cups if you feed them kibble.
-However, if you’re feeding them with wet or canned food, you can give them somewhere between 1-1/2 and 3 cups.
+However, if you’re feeding them wet or canned food, you can give them somewhere between 1-1/2 and 3 cups.

 However, as we mentioned above, all cats are different – the same goes for their diet.
 There are many factors to consider before deciding how much to feed your cat.
 Below are some of the common deciding factors to look for: